 - Components: Your Branding Guide must cover at least …

 - The Brand Story & Voice: If you are unsure how to approach this, 99designs.com has a great explanation to help you get started making your Brand Story.

 - Logo Designs: This needs to be detailed, and explain HOW your logo, icon and wordmark designs are built, and explain out things like clearspace, and do’s-and-dont’s.

-- Color Palette: Not only should you be listing the color codes for use, but also make sure to explain HOW and WHY the colors should be used!
+- Color System: Not only should you be listing the color codes for use, but also make sure to explain HOW and WHY the colors should be used!